ROBOTNEXTROBOTNEXTROBOTNEXT

 Automation in Action: 4 Practical Uses for Pneumatic Systems

-Pneumatic Systems
+4 Practical Uses for Pneumatic Systems

-Pneumatic SystemsFor machinery, equipment, and tools to move, pneumatic systems need compressed air, a few basic parts, and a configuration of pipes or tubes.
-Pneumatic systems are becoming more and more engineers’ preferred choice for automation projects because of its simple, inexpensive, and eco-friendly power source.
-Actually, a wide range of industries EMPLOY pneumatic systems in a multitude of applications.
+For pneumatic systems to move machinery, equipment, and tools, they require compressed air, a few basic parts, and a piping configuration.
+Pneumatic systems are increasingly engineers’ preferred choice for automation projects because of their simple, inexpensive, and eco-friendly power source.
+A wide range of industries employs pneumatic systems in a multitude of applications.
 In this article, we will examine the reasons behind the widespread use of pneumatic systems and examine 4 practical uses that highlight their versatility.

-Safety: Pneumatic systems minimize the risk of fire or explosion in situations where it may be problematic since they power equipment with air rather than sparks.
+• Safety: Pneumatic systems minimize the risk of fire or explosion in situations where it may be problematic, since they power equipment with air rather than sparks.

-Applications of Pneumatic Systems in Real Life
+2. Applications of Pneumatic Systems in real life

 Given all the benefits that pneumatic systems provide, it’s hardly surprising that they’re employed in a broad range of automated applications, such as material handling, packing, conveying, and filling machinery, in sectors like general manufacturing, the automotive industry, and the food and beverage processing industry.
 Here are four real-world instances of pneumatic systems in use that demonstrate their adaptability.

 Equipment for chopping, cutting, slicing, and dicing is one use for pneumatic systems in the food industry.
 Pneumatic cylinders in these machines precisely control pressure and motion, minimizing food item damage.
 To chop, dice, or slice delicate things like cheese and baked products before packing, or fruits and vegetables in preparation for canning or freezing, consider using air-driven saws, knives, blades, and mandolins.
-Pneumatic-based cutting systems are sufficiently accurate to promote uniformity and are easily adaptable to process a wide range of sizes, thicknesses, and angles.

-Pneumatically operated end of arm tooling (EOAT) is a technology that robotic arms use for a variety of industrial jobs.
+Pneumatically operated end-of-arm tooling (EOAT) is a technology that robotic arms use for a variety of industrial jobs.
 These operations include material handling, machine tending, assembly, and pick and place.
 Pneumatic systems are frequently employed to run robotic EOATs because of advancements in vacuum and pneumatics that enable more fluid movement and accurate speed and motion control.

-Making PET bottles
+2.3 Making PET bottles

 Pneumatics are being used in automated equipment as more and more plastic firms are switching to stretch blow molding methods for the creation of PET bottles.
 This is because pneumatics provide an affordable, adaptable, accurate, and repeatable motion profile.
 PET preforms are put on cores and sent through an oven in stretch blow molding machines to soften them.
-After that, high-pressure air is blasted on them to solidify the form and start the cooling process, and they are placed into molds that shape them into bottles.
-Pneumatic control valves are utilized during the expansion blowing process in this application, and pneumatics regulate the cores as they pass through the heating, stretching, and blowing processes.

-Automotive Painting
+2.4 Automotive Painting

 Pneumatics is used in numerous processes in the automotive production industry, but painting and finishing is one of the most crucial ones.
 Bare automobiles are cleaned with dry, oil- and contaminant-free compressed air before painting to get rid of any contaminants that could have stuck during production.
 After washing, the paint is mixed and prepared using oil-free, clean, dry compressed air to guarantee uniform pigment dispersion.
-Lastly, the paint is sprayed onto the prepared automobile body using guns, robots, or paint sprayers, powered by compressed air.
-To assist produce a smooth and even manufacturing finish, the pneumatic system supplies high-quality, moisture-free compressed air during these processes.

 If you are interested in Pneumatic Systems and automation or want to know more about how to improve production efficiency, please contact Robotnext today for advice and cost support.
-Details via hotline: 0909 914 837.

-Other reference robot accessories:
+3. Other reference robot accessories:

 Turn table